scriptituk/xfade-easing/README.md

 [xfade-easing.sh](src/xfade-easing.sh) and [xfade-easing.h](src/xfade-easing.h).
 The CLI script uses pseudo functions to emulate real functions, expanding them inline later.

+See [xfade-easing.h](src/xfade-easing.h) for the C code transpiled from GLSL that helped to optimize the custom expressions.
+See the files in [glsl/](glsl/) refactored from other GLSL transition sources that were used for intermediate testing in the [GL Transition Editor](https://gl-transitions.com/editor).

 *Example*: porting transition `gl_randomsquares`

 [randomsquares.glsl](https://github.com/gl-transitions/gl-transitions/blob/master/transitions/randomsquares.glsl):